 - RCEP participating countries are important economic partners and regional neighbours for Australia.

-- Ten out of Australia’s top 15 trading partners (China, Japan, Republic of Korea, New Zealand, India, Singapore, Thailand, Malaysia, Indonesia and Vietnam) are participating in RCEP negotiations, and together with the other six participating countries, account for over 60 per cent of Australia’s two-way trade, 17 per cent of two-way investment, and over 65 per cent of Australia’s goods and services exports.
+- In 2018, ten out of Australia's top 15 trading partners (China, Japan, Republic of Korea, New Zealand, India, Singapore, Thailand, Malaysia, Indonesia and Vietnam) are participating in RCEP negotiations, and together with the other six participating countries, account for 61 per cent of Australia's two-way trade, 15 per cent of two-way investment, and 71 per cent of Australia's goods and services exports.